DrCuis/Explanations/100-Advices/DesignRubrics.md

-# Design Principles Behind Smalltalk
+_This is just an outline of the original article by Dan Ingalls.
+[A scan of the orginal article](https://archive.org/details/byte-magazine-1981-08/page/n299) is available at The Internet Archive.
+There is also an [HTML version](https://www.cs.virginia.edu/~evans/cs655/readings/smalltalk.html) with graphics recreated by Dwight Hughes._

-*by Dan Ingalls*
+# Outline of Design Principles Behind Smalltalk

 ### Personal Mastery
 If a system is to serve the creative spirit, it must be entirely comprehensible to a single individual.